Three Productions Filming in Santa Clarita

-The city of Santa Clarita’s Film Office released the list of three productions currently filming in the Santa Clarita Valley for the week of Monday, May 6 – Sunday, May 12.
+The city of Santa Clarita’s Film Office has released the list of three productions currently filming in the Santa Clarita Valley for the week of Monday, May 13 – Sunday, May 19.

 The productions filming locally are: